Snowball119/Evolving_Inflation_Process_in_the_US_and_Forecasting/README.md

-# Evolving inflation process in the U.S. and Forecasting: 1985-2016
+# Evolving Inflation Process in the U.S. and Forecasting: 1985-2016

 ​